 As summer is the pickling season, you can try some more of my pickle recipes

 - Allam Avakaya

 - Stuffed Red Chilli Pickle

 Starfruit – Use fresh starfruits (kamrakh) to make this pickle.

-Pickling Spices – You will need the regular pickling spices like fennel seeds (saunf), fenugreek seeds (methi dana), mustard seeds (sarson), asafetida (hing), and nigella seeds (kalonji).
+Pickling Spices – You will need regular pickling spices like fennel seeds (saunf), fenugreek seeds (methi dana), brown mustard seeds (sarson), asafetida (hing), and nigella seeds (kalonji).

 Mustard Oil – Use only mustard oil for pickling.
-It adds a pungent taste that no other oil will do and also preserve the pickle.
-Make sure you heat the mustard oil well before adding it to the pickle, otherwise it will give the pickle a raw taste, which won’t taste great.
+It adds a pungent taste that no other oil will do and also preserves the pickle.
+Make sure you heat the mustard oil well before adding it to the pickle, otherwise, it will give the pickle a raw taste, which won’t taste great.